matteosistisette/jquery-ui-memory-game/README.md

 This callback function will be called every time a new pair of matching card is disclosed succesfully, and it will be passed one parameter (named `info` in the example above) which is an object containing the following properties:

 - **`card`**: (`Element`) the HTML `<a>` node that wraps the card that has just been disclosed.
-This is also the preferred way of accessing any information associated to the card (see the section *Binding extra data to the cards* below)
+This is also the preferred way of accessing any information associated to the card (see the section *Attaching extra data to the cards* below)
 - **`cardIndex`**: (`Number`) the index of the disclosed pair in the array of cards (one element per pair of cards). `this.options.cards[info.cardIndex]` is the same as `info.cardInfo` described below.
-Usually you shouldn't need this, unless you are storing information related to the cards in a separate array, which is not recommended (see *Binding extra data to the cards* below) or you are doing weird stuff with the array of cards.
+Usually you shouldn't need this, unless you are storing information related to the cards in a separate array, which is not recommended (see *Attaching extra data to the cards* below) or you are doing weird stuff with the array of cards.
 - **`cardInfo`**: (`Object`) the object containing information about the disclosed card pair.
-This object has at least two properties, `imageUrl` and `linkUrl`; if you defined the array of cards yourself in JavaScript and passed it to the widget constructor, or if you bound data to the card (see *Binding extra data to the cards* below) it may contains more properties.
+This object has at least two properties, `imageUrl` and `linkUrl`; if you defined the array of cards yourself in JavaScript and passed it to the widget constructor, or if you bound data to the card (see *Attaching extra data to the cards* below) it may contains more properties.
 - **`disclosedPairs`**: (`Number`) the number of matching pairs of cards succesfully disclosed until now, including the one that triggered the event
 - **`totalPairs`**: (`Number`) the total number of pairs of cards in the game
 - **`moves`**: (`Number`) the number of moves (i.e. clicks on cards)